kyma-project/kyma/resources/assetstore/charts/asset-upload-service/README.md

 The Asset Upload Service is an HTTP server that exposes the file upload functionality for Minio.
 It contains a simple HTTP endpoint which accepts multipart/form-data forms.
 It can upload files to the private and public system buckets.

-## Details

-To learn more about the Asset Upload Service, see the [Asset Upload Service documentation](https://kyma-project.io/docs/components/asset-store#details-asset-upload-service) on [kyma-project.io](https://kyma-project.io/).
+To learn more about the Asset Upload Service, see the [Asset Upload Service documentation](https://kyma-project.io/docs/components/asset-store#details-asset-upload-service).